Pusionella valida

 Pusionella valida is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae.

 Description

 The size of an adult shell varies between 30 mm and 40 mm.
-The shell is smooth and ponderous.
-There are 11–12 whorls, flatly rounded, with two or three striae around the upper portion, and several at the base of the body whorl.
+The shell is smooth and ponderous, featuring 11–12 whorls, flatly rounded, with two or three striae around the upper portion, and several at the base of the body whorl.
 The color of the shell is light yellowish brown.